it-beard/evo-bot-go/.qoder/repowiki/en/content/Handler System/Handler System.md

 **Section sources**
 - [bot.go](file://internal/bot/bot.go#L180-L375)

 The handler registration process begins in the `NewTgBotClient` function, which creates a `TgBotClient` instance and initializes all required dependencies.
 The `registerHandlers` method then creates three separate slices for admin, group, and private handlers, populating them with handler instances created using the `HandlerDependencies` container.
 These handler slices are combined and registered with the dispatcher using `AddHandler`, establishing the complete handler chain for processing Telegram updates.
+Recent refactoring has streamlined this process by removing deprecated group handlers and reorganizing the service dependencies.

 ## Dependency Injection with HandlerDependencies